 Does genital cosmetic surgery damage the hymen?

-With the growing interest in genital aesthetic procedures, one of the most frequently asked questions among women is: “Do genital aesthetic procedures damage the hymen?”
-Especially in societies where the concept of virginity holds cultural and psychological significance, whether the hymen is preserved is a highly sensitive issue.
-Therefore, it is essential to explain the relationship between genital aesthetic procedures and the hymen accurately, transparently, and based on scientific facts.
+With the increasing interest in genital aesthetic procedures, one of the most frequently asked questions by women is "Do genital aesthetic procedures damage the hymen?"
+In societies where the concept of virginity holds cultural and psychological significance, the issue of whether the hymen is preserved or not is a matter of great sensitivity.
+Therefore, it is of great importance to explain the relationship between genital aesthetic procedures and the hymen in an accurate, clear, and scientifically grounded manner.

-When genital aesthetic procedures are planned correctly and performed with appropriate techniques, they can be carried out without damaging the hymen.
-However, this may vary depending on the type of procedure, the area of application, and the experience of the physician.
+When genital aesthetic procedures are performed with proper planning and appropriate techniques, they can be carried out without damaging the hymen.
+However, this can vary depending on the type of procedure, the area of application, and the experience of the physician.

-The hymen is a thin, elastic fold of tissue located approximately 1–2 cm inside the vaginal opening.
-Anatomically, it is situated at the entrance of the vagina, and its shape, thickness, and elasticity may vary from woman to woman.
+The hymen is a thin, flexible tissue fold located about 1–2 cm inside the vaginal entrance.
+Anatomically, it is located at the entrance of the vagina, and its shape, thickness, and flexibility can vary from woman to woman.

 The hymen is not completely closed.
-It has an opening that allows menstrual blood to pass.
-The shape and width of this opening differ individually.
+It has an opening in the center that allows menstrual blood to flow.
+The shape and width of this opening vary from person to person.

 Anatomical Location of the Hymen

-The hymen is not located on the external genital area but just inside the vaginal opening.
-This anatomical position allows most genital aesthetic procedures to be performed away from the hymen.
+The hymen is not located on the outer part of the vagina, but just inside the vaginal entrance.
+This anatomical position allows most genital aesthetic procedures to be applied away from the hymen.

-The labia majora, labia minora, clitoral area, and external vaginal tissues are anatomically separate from the hymen.
+The outer labia, inner labia, clitoral area, and external vaginal tissues are anatomically separate from the hymen.
 Therefore, aesthetic procedures performed on these areas do not directly affect the hymen.

-Genital aesthetics is a general term for surgical and non-surgical procedures aimed at improving the appearance, function, and comfort of the female genital area.
+Genital aesthetics refers to the general term for surgical and non-surgical procedures aimed at improving the aesthetic appearance, function, and comfort of the female genital area.

-These procedures may be preferred due to congenital structural differences, postpartum changes, or age-related deformations.
+These procedures may be preferred due to congenital structural differences, changes after childbirth, or age-related deformities.

 - Vaginal tightening